New Black Panther Party: 2013 schism

-In October 2013, Malik Zulu Shabazz announced he was stepping down as leader of the organisation.
+In October 2013, Malik Zulu Shabazz announced he was stepping down as leader of the organization.
 He attempted to place Hashim Nzinga as his main successor.
 However, this move prompted a body of the group to gather for a meeting, where they elected Krystal Muhammad as their new chairperson.
-These events prompted a split of the organisation into two competing factions.
+These events prompted a split of the organization into two competing factions.
 Muhammad's faction retained the name "New Black Panther Party", while the Nzinga faction dubbed themselves "The New Black Panther Party for Self Defence" or "NBPP SD".
 The two groups remain at odds, each attempting to control the name recognition of "The New Panthers".

 Controversies

 The New Black Panther Party became involved in a melee outside Congresswoman Cynthia McKinney's campaign headquarters after she lost a Democratic primary election to her opponent, Hank Johnson.
 The NBPP's Chief of Staff, Hashim Nzinga, had been acting as security detail for McKinney when he physically attacked reporters, calling them Jews and insisting that they must focus on Hank Johnson rather than on McKinney, since Johnson, he alleged, was a "Tom."
 In a subsequent appearance on the Fox News Channel program Hannity & Colmes, Nzinga defended these actions.
 He accused his interviewers of being part of a "Zionist" media complex bent on defaming African Americans and, by extension, the New Black Panthers.

 In 2006, the New Black Panther Party regained the media spotlight by intervening in the 2006 Duke University lacrosse team scandal, organizing marches outside Duke University and making numerous media appearances to demand that the jury organized by then-District Attorney Mike Nifong convict the accused lacrosse players.
-Malik Zulu Shabazz met with the DA and asserted repeatedly that the DA's answers meant he was supporting the claims made by the NBPP, a point that was widely disputed.